By Roy Burner (Minister of the Gospel)

+By Roy Burner (Minister of the Gospel)

-One may have become so captivated by the forbidden fruit that they have begin to nibble away at its availability; succumbing to its appeasement of the flesh?
-Scripture reveals that every man is tempted, when he is drawn away of his own lust, and enticed.
-Then when lust has conceived, it gives birth to sin: and sin when it is full-grown, brings forth death (James 1:14-15).
+One may have become so captivated by the forbidden fruit that they have begin to nibble away at its availability; succumbing to its allurement?
+Scripture reveals: But every man is tempted, when he is drawn away of his own lust (or desires), and enticed.
+Then when lust has conceived, it brings forth (or gives birth) to sin: and sin, when it is finished (or full-grown), brings forth death (James 1:14-15).

-Scripture reveals that those who have escaped (a coming out) the pollutions of the world, through the knowledge of the Lord and Savior Jesus Christ, and are again entangled therein, and overcome, the latter end is worse than the beginning (2 Peter 2:20).
+Scripture reveals: For if after they have escaped (a coming out) the pollution of the world, through the knowledge of the Lord and Savior Jesus Christ, they are again entangled therein, and overcome, the latter end is worse with them than the beginning (2 Peter 2:20).

 Has one become so use to the present day flow of ungodliness; that one becomes as Lot who lingered though he knew that judgment was at hand?
 Scripture reveals: And while he lingered, the men (or angels of the Lord) laid hold upon his hand, and upon the hand of his wife, and upon the hand of his two daughters; the Lord being merciful to him: and they brought him forth, and set him without (or outside) the city (Genesis 19:16).

 When Jesus departed to be with His Father in heaven, we (as believers) became Ambassador's for Christ.
 Scripture reveals: Now then we are ambassadors for Christ, as though God did beseech you by us: we pray (or implore) you in Christ's stead, be you reconciled to God (2 Corinthians 5:20).
 When an Ambassador is chosen to represent a country; their life becomes noticeable to all in that representation.
 Do we, as Christians, have a Christlike demeanor in our everyday walk as a representative of Christ?

 I have a patch that shows a Cross and Bible with the words inscribed: "Ambassador for Christ."
 When wearing the patch it makes me very conscientious of how I should conduct myself as Christ's representative.
 When not wearing the patch; should I conduct myself otherwise, certainly not!